knolls/cisco_class/README.md

+# My Class Scripts

+###Cdp_Crawler
-Cdp_Crawler will crawl all the device build objects that contain info about the crawled device then returns a list of these objects.
+this will crawl all the device build objects that contain info about the crawled device then returns a list of these objects.
+Use this as a base to gather all the devices and do something with them.
+Both scripts below use Cdp_Crawler.

+###AutoShark Multi
-AutoShark Multi will crawl everything get the devices list,then monitor each device in its own thread.
+AutoShark Multiwill crawl everything get the devices list,then monitor each device in its own thread.
 When it sees an interface with over 1000 packets (this is a place holder it would monitor errors) then it creates an acl to punt everything to the cpu and starts an etheranylizer.
 Its not very useful Multi spanner does a better job.

+###Multispanner

-Multispanner will crawl everything get the devices list, then monitor each device in its own thread.
+Multispannerwill crawl everything get the devices list, then monitor each device in its own thread.
 When it sees an interface with over 1000 packets (this is a place holder it would monitor errors) then it will create an erspan session on that port for x amount of time. when the timer ends it will clean up the erspan session and continue to monitor the device